 Because of the suede upper, the Spezial is often confused for the Gazelle.
 Because of its minimal appearance, matched with ample cushioning, reinforced heel panel, and gum outsole, users find it fashionable casual footwear during the 80s.

-Designer Gary Aspden, took inspiration from the Madchester circa 88-89, when the mentioned sneaker was a party staple.
+Designer Gary Aspden, took inspiration from the Manchester circa 88-89, when the mentioned sneaker was a party staple.
 The whole line he has created features the silhouette the SPZL recalibrated into the rave scene.
 With the comeback of the Spezial, its inclusion in the ZX family, another retro shape, gives a different twist and an interesting update on the classic.

 Adidas ZX 280 SPZL Style